ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 For DSU errata, the following build flags are defined:

+-  ``ERRATA_DSU_798953``: This applies errata 798953 workaround for the
+   affected DSU configurations.
+This errata applies only for those DSUs that revision is r0p0 (on r0p1 it is fixed).
+However, please note that this workaround results in increased DSU power consumption on idle.

 -  ``ERRATA_DSU_936184``: This applies errata 936184 workaround for the
    affected DSU configurations.
 This errata applies only for those DSUs that contain the ACP interface **and** the DSU revision is older than r2p0 (on